Our Tips for Using the Most Popular AI Book Editing Tools

 Related: Claude.ai vs ChatGPT Review

-There’s a large pool of AI editors to choose from, but many are focused on shorter content for business writing.
+There’s a large pool of AI tools to choose from, but many are focused on shorter content for business writing.
 Below is a list of popular AI editor/writing tools that also come with additional features that are especially useful for authors.
-(All are either free or offer a trial version.)
+Best yet, all are either free or offer a trial version.

 AI Editor Tool Additional Author Benefits